Home Health Disease of the 21st century: how to treat depression

 There are many types of depression, let's look at some of them.

-This is a small list of the types of depression, but it is not definitive.
-Here are species that have specific symptoms.
+This is a small list of types of depression, but it is not definitive.
+Here are the species that have specific symptoms.
 At the medical level, others are also recognized that do not have a verbal designation, only a numerical one.
 Each of them is diagnosed exclusively by a specialist.

 How to deal with depression